M-rcus/yiff-dl/README.md

+# Archived
+⚠️ **This project has been archived** ⚠️

+As yiff.party is no longer up and running, I am archiving this project.
+The alternative as of right now seems to be [Kemono.party](https://kemono.party/) and if you wish to rip Kemono, you can use another 3rd party tool called [gallery-dl](https://github.com/mikf/gallery-dl) (which also supports many other services).

 # yiff-dl

 Allows you to download all the files (attachments, shared files etc.) and posts from a Patreon creator on [Yiff.party](https://yiff.party/).